French literature

 His place in the history of literature

-Voltaire would have been very angry that his most read works today are his tales.
-Even if his tragedies were among the most performed by the French comedy until the 1930s, they have now completely disappeared from the repertoire.
-His ambition to become a great classical poet failed.
-His activity as a historiographer, with Le Siècle de Louis XIV in particular, even if it is outdated today, had a significant importance: Voltaire had understood in these works that the writing of history could not be limited to the recension of wars and diplomatic treaties, but that it was necessary to analyze the economic exchanges and the evolution of the customs to give an account of an era.
-But what touches us today, and for which he left an ineffaceable imprint in literature, are his Contes philosophiques and his polemical writings, models of verve, humor and intelligence that have long passed for the condensation of the French spirit, with all its endearing and irritating qualities.
+Voltaire would no doubt have been furious to know that his most widely read works today are his tales.
+Although his tragedies were among the most frequently performed by the Comédie-Française until the 1930s, they have now vanished entirely from the repertoire.
+His ambition to establish himself as a great classical poet ultimately failed.
+His work as a historiographer, notably in Le Siècle de Louis XIV, though outdated today, played a significant role: in these writings, Voltaire grasped that history could not be confined to a catalog of wars and diplomatic treaties, but had to encompass economic exchanges and the evolution of customs in order to capture the spirit of an era.

 Immortal